multappliednetworks/api-examples/swap-active-bond/README.md

 Once you've completed the configuration, copy the file to the same location on the backup bonder and change the appropriate values (`state`, `priority`, `unicast_src_ip`, `unicast_peer`, and possibly `interface`).

-Enable and start keepalived on each bonder:
+On each bonder, ensure the keepalived service is disabled, it will be started on demand by the bonding software on each bonder:

-    systemctl enable keepalived.service
+    systemctl disable keepalived.service
-    systemctl start keepalived.service
+    systemctl stop keepalived.service

+on each bonder, create a connected connected IP hook that will start and stop the keepalived service whenever bonding starts or stops, updating PRIVATE_CONNECTED_IP_ID with the ID of the connected IP create earlier for use in communication between the keepalived services.

+    PRIVATE_CONNECTED_IP_ID=1
+    mkdir /etc/bonding/connectedip.d/${PRIVATE_CONNECTED_IP_ID}
+    wget -nc https://raw.githubusercontent.com/multappliednetworks/api-examples/master/swap-active-bond/keepalived-connected-ip-hook -O /etc/bonding/connectedip.d/${PRIVATE_CONNECTED_IP_ID}/keepalived
+    chmod +x /etc/bonding/connectedip.d/${PRIVATE_CONNECTED_IP_ID}/keepalived

 You can monitor the state of the system using this command, which displays logs from the keepalived service: